0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/exit-roots.md

 ## Rollup local exit trees

-The L2 bridge contract manages a special Merkle tree called a local exit tree for each network that participates in bridging and claiming which is managed and updated by the [PolygonZkEVMGlobalExitRootL2.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/feature/etrog/contracts/PolygonZkEVMGlobalExitRootL2.sol) contract.
+The L2 bridge contract manages a special Merkle tree called a local exit tree for each network that participates in bridging and claiming which is updated by the [PolygonZkEVMGlobalExitRootL2.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/feature/etrog/contracts/PolygonZkEVMGlobalExitRootL2.sol) contract.

 <center>
 ![Local exit tree for network participant](../../../../img/cdk/high-level-architecture/local-exit-tree.png)